 What is Argireline?

 Argireline is just a brand name for a particular peptide, acetyl hexapeptide-3 (aka acetyl hexapeptide-8).
-As a quick reminder, peptides are short chains of amino acids, the foundation for proteins including collagen and elastin, making them essential for healthy, youthful skin, says Shah.
+As a quick reminder, peptides are short chains of amino acids, the foundation for proteins, including collagen and elastin, making them essential for healthy, youthful skin, says Shah.
 While various peptides are common in skincare, this one differs in its ability to reduce muscle movement and the accompanying wrinkles that come with it; it’s the first peptide with a targeted effect on expression wrinkles, notes Shah.
 “Everyone is trying to mimic Botox's contenders, and so far, argireline is one of the best contenders,” adds Linkner.
-Argireline is a peptide that affects the nerve-to-muscle communication so that the muscles can’t adequately contract, she explains.
-Along with its muscle-paralyzing effects, it also stimulates collagen production, further helping to keep skin smooth and wrinkle free.
+Argireline is a peptide that affects nerve-to-muscle communication so that the muscles can’t adequately contract, she explains.
+Along with its muscle-paralyzing effects, it also stimulates collagen production, further helping to keep skin smooth and wrinkle-free.

-A few things worth noting when it comes to the use of argireline in skincare products: For starters, because it’s a brand name, there’s actually only one lab in Spain that has the patent on the peptide.
+A few things worth noting when it comes to the use of Argireline in skincare products: For starters, because it’s a brand name, there’s only one lab in Spain that has the patent on the peptide.
 They license out its use to various brands, who often combine it with other anti-aging ingredients, notes Linkner.
-Second, the formulation of each individual product will truly dictate its efficacy: “Just because a product contains argireline doesn’t necessarily mean it is effective.
+Second, the formulation of each product will truly dictate its efficacy: “Just because a product contains Argireline doesn’t necessarily mean it is effective.
 The formulation itself, as well as the size of the peptide, will affect how deeply it can penetrate into the skin,” says Bae.
 In searching for a product, choose those that don’t contain alcohol, particularly if your skin is dry.
 “Argireline can be hard to formulate with, and some companies mix the ingredient with alcohols, which counteract its hydrating function,” notes Shah.

 Benefits of Argireline for Skin

-For the ultimate in wrinkle-fighting, pick this peptide, which targets those pesky lines and wrinkles multiple ways.
+For the ultimate in wrinkle-fighting, pick this peptide, which targets those pesky lines and wrinkles in multiple ways.